h2zero/esp-nimble-component/README.md

 A C++ library is [available here](https://github.com/h2zero/esp-nimble-cpp) for use with NimBLE that is (mostly) compatible
 with the original cpp_utils and esp32-Arduino BLE library.

+# Current tracking

+This repo is currently using espressif/esp-nimble @46c1d9f and espressif/esp-idf @2ef4890